WellthCare

 Step 2: Decode Your Plan's Cost-Sharing Mechanics

-With your care map in hand, meticulously apply it to your plan's Summary of Benefits and Coverage (SBC).
-You need to understand four key components:
+Now take your care map and carefully apply it to your plan's Summary of Benefits and Coverage (SBC).
+Here are the four components you need to know:

 1. Premium: The fixed amount you (and often your employer) pay per pay period for coverage, regardless of whether you use care.